Industrial-Shields/node-librpiplc/README.md

 ### One of our PLCs: https://www.industrialshields.com/

-### Installing rpiplc-lib
+### Installing librpiplc

-You must first install the [rpiplc-lib](https://github.com/Industrial-Shields/rpiplc-lib), as this library depends on it.
+You must first install the [librpiplc](https://github.com/Industrial-Shields/librpiplc), as this library depends on it.